Registering B16.9 Fittings

 Once the manufacturer provides this proof, along with other provincially required paperwork to each jurisdiction and gets the registration back, then the B16.9 fittings can be used in registered Canadian piping systems.

-*B16.9 fittings do not need to be registered for use in Saskatchewan or British Columbia (more here: Fittings).
+*B16.9 fittings do not need to be registered for use in Manitoba, Saskatchewan or British Columbia (more here: Fittings).